 From a hydrodynamics perspective, the origin of the anomaly may be summarized as follows.
 Electromagnetic forces do not destroy the conservation of helicity.
-However, the helicity current, although conserved \eq{31x} is expressed through the canonical fluid momentum.
+However, the helicity current, although conserved (see, \eq{31x}), is expressed through the canonical fluid momentum.
 That prevents treating the helicity current as a local functional of \(\bm E\) and \(\bm B\).
 Similar to QED, the ``conflict'' is resolved at the expense of the conservation of the axial current.
-The chirality defined by (\ref{6},\ref{9}), is identical to the helicity in the absence of electromagnetic fields and is local in terms of \(\bm E\) and \(\bm B\) but does not conserve, instead, obeying the equation \eq{09} identical to the axial anomaly equation \eq{1} of the quantum field theory.
+The chirality density defined by \eq{9}, is identical to the helicity density in the absence of electromagnetic fields.
+It is local in terms of \(\bm E\) and \(\bm B\) but is not conserved, obeying the equation \eq{09} identical to the axial anomaly equation \eq{1} of the quantum field theory.

 The appearance of the axial-current anomaly in 3D Euler flow is not accidental.
 All formulas presented in this work have a straightforward generalization to hydrodynamics in higher odd spatial dimensions matching the axial-current anomaly of quantum field theories with Dirac fermions.
 Also, we expect that not only perturbative anomalies but also global anomalies appear in classical hydrodynamics.